Home Overview Spelling Grammar Usage Translate

 ۔in fruit.
 Dont forget buy fruit.

-Eventually we could expect "to", because it is superfluous, to drop out of Peoplese language.
+Eventually we could expect "to", because it is superfluous, to vanish from Peoplese.

 ADNOUNS